awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 + **Under review** means that your request is being reviewed\.
 Some requests require manual review by the AWS Marketplace team but most are reviewed automatically in the system\.
 + **Succeeded** means that your request is complete\.
 Your product or version has been updated as you requested\.
 + **Action required** means that you need to update your request to fix an issue or answer a question about the request\.
 Select the request to see the details, including any issues\.
-+ **Failed** means that something went wrong with the request, and you should create a new request for the change, with the same data\.\.
++ **Failed** means that something went wrong with the request, and you should create a new request for the change, with the same data\.

 ## Updating product information<a name="single-ami-updating-product"></a>